MUDDY RIVER

 An urbanized sub-watershed.

-Flowing through Olmsted’s iconic Emerald Necklace, the Muddy River is one of the most celebrated urban tributaries of the Charles River.
-However, centuries of development and urbanization along its banks in Boston and Brookline have severely degraded its water quality, earning it a D- grade in the 2020 Charles River Report Card.
+Flowing through Olmsted’s iconic Emerald Necklace, the 3.5-mile-long Muddy River is one of the most celebrated urban tributaries of the Charles River.
+However, centuries of development and urbanization along its banks in Boston and Brookline have severely degraded its water quality and habitat space.
+Though a major Army Corps project alleviated the Muddy River’s problems with flooding, water quality is still extremely poor.
+CRWA is now leading a community-driven visioning process to identify nature-based solutions to improve water quality and climate resilience in the Muddy River sub-watershed.

 MUDDY RIVER RESTORATION PROJECT